Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/Walkthrough-on-multi-tier-app-migration-process-to-aws.md

 - mc01.vprofile.in<br>
 - rmq01.vprofile.in<br>

 This is one of the best practices regarding using AWS resources.
-Instead of hard-coding the public IP addresse of an instance, you can rather use a Domain record.
+Instead of hard-coding the public IP address of an instance, you can rather use a Domain record.
 Also, public IP addresses are prune to change when restarting instances for any reason.

 ![sample zone records ](<https://github.com/Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/blob/main/Screenshots/Screenshot%20(2224).png>)